muratk3n/thirdwave/en/2021/06/eternal-dawn-kemal.md

-Fears of the empire’s imminent fall drove Mehmet Cavid into the company of like-minded officials and officers desperate for political change.
-The men who came to surround him after he relocated to Salonika in the early 1900s similarly considered themselves professionals and loyal patriots.
-Through their education, each acquired a strong affection for the Ottoman nation.
-Though Cavid’s col- league and comrades often disagreed as to the content and character of Ottoman nationality, all vehemently agreed that the sultan needed to step aside or be removed for the empire to right itself...
+Fears of the empire’s imminent fall drove Mehmet Cavid into the company of like-minded officials and officers desperate for political change...
 The party that Mehmet Cavid and his confederates established in Salonika, the Committee of Union and Progress (or CUP), seized power and came to command the empire as a whole.
 The Young Turks, as the foreign press often referred to them, took to governing with the same ferocity and conviction that propelled them to stage their dramatic revolution in 1908.
 Their desire to unify the nation and bring order to the state led them to confront dissent with increasing severity.
 The outbreak of the Great War proved a tipping point in their rule.
 Rather than bring the many peoples of the empire together as a “nation-in-arms,” the war, and the CUP’s management of it, wrought terrible chasms within society.
 By the armistice in 1918, large numbers of Ottoman citizens cast the Young Turks as the chief culprits for loss and suffering witnessed across the empire.
 The CUP’s revolution, from the perspective of 1918, was a false dawn.
 Rather than save the state, the Young Turks had condemned it.